 Does Diamond Clarity Really Matter?

-Clarity is one of a diamond’s 4C’s.
+Clarity is one of the diamond’s 4C’s.
 Get the facts about diamond clarity and learn how it affects the quality, look, and integrity of your diamond.

 Clarity Enhanced Diamond Treatments – Not All Diamond Clarity Enhancements Are Permanent